 R/V Monitor's Blog

-On Wednesday, October 11th, the crew of the R/V Monitor was out on the upper Bay collecting nutrients and plankton samples, taking Secchi Disk and Par sensor water clarity measurements, conducting water column profiles using the Seabird instrument, and conducting real-time surface mapping of water quality parameters, including dissolved oxygen, chlorophyll, water temperature, salinity, and pH, all in an effort to document water quality improvements associated with NBC construction projects.
-Sara captained the boat, while monitoring professionals Steve, Mike and Fern collected the samples and data.
-It was a cloudy to partly cloudy mild day with a light wind out of the west.
-The water had a slight chop to it.
-The photo below was taken at Field's Point.
-NBC's three wind turbines are visible in the background.
+On Wednesday, November 7th, the crew of the R/V Monitor was out on the upper Bay collecting nutrients and plankton samples, taking Secchi Disk and Par sensor water clarity measurements, conducting water column profiles using the Seabird instrument, and conducting real-time surface mapping of water quality parameters, including dissolved oxygen, chlorophyll, water temperature, salinity, and pH, all in an effort to document water quality improvements associated with NBC construction projects.
+Sara captained the boat while monitoring professionals Mike and Bekki collected the samples and data.
+It was a clear and sunny day with wind out of the southwest, making the waters choppy.
+The photo featured this day is of the Seabird instrument being deployed for a profile.

 Data was collected on November 7, 2018 while the R/V Monitor was underway collecting nutrient samples and performing vertical profiles in the Providence and Seekonk River estuaries.
 The chlorophyll concentrations were low in areas surveyed.
 From north to south, average chlorophyll concentrations were as follows: Seekonk River (3.37 µg/l), Upper Providence River (2.56 µg/l), Edgewood Shoals area (2.02 µg/l), Pawtuxet River area (2.69 µg/l), and the Lower Providence River (1.62 µg/l).
 Overall, chlorophyll ranged between 0.40 µg/l and 4.80 µg/l with an overall average of 2.29 µg/l.
 The chlorophyll data from this date is presented in the map below:

 Phytoplankton samples were collected at Bullock's Reach on October 24, 2018 and analyzed in the laboratory shortly after collection.